mrintro/Railway-Ticket-GUI/README.md

 # Railway-Ticket-GUI

-This is a user based GUI which id just a demo model for Railway online booking system.
+This is an interactive GUI which id just a demo model for Railway online booking system.

 libraries required are:
 1. tkinter